hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - Umbrella
+  - protect users from accessing malicious domains by proactively analyzing and blocking unsafe destinations
+  - protect from <span style="color: #bb6600;">phishing attacks</span> by blocking suspicious domains when users click on the given links that an attacker sent
+  - use intelligence to determine if the request is safe, malicious or risky
+  - Umbrella roaming protects employees even when they are off the VPN
+  - risky: domain contains both malicious and legitimate content
+  - safe and malicious requests routed as usual or blocked, respectively
+  - risky requests routed to our cloud-based proxy for deeper inspection
+  - Umbrella proxy using Cisco <span style="color: #bb6600;">Talos web reputation</span> and other third-party feeds to determine if a URL is malicious
   - File Inspection
     - either the DNS or Web policy
     - scan files through Cisco Advanced Malware Protection (AMP) and Umbrella's antivirus